vuori/weasel-pageant/README.md

     To explain:

-    * This leverages the `-r`/`--reuse` option in combination with `-a SOCKET`, which will only start a new daemon if the specified path does not accept connections already.
-If the socket appears to be active, it will just set `SSH_AUTH_SOCK` and exit.
+    * This leverages the `-r`/`--reuse` option which will only start a new daemon if one is not already running in the current window.
+If the agent socket appears to be active, it will just print environment variables and exit.

     * Using `eval` will set the environment variables in the current shell.
       By default, `weasel-pageant` tries to detect the current shell and output